kurojifusky/kurojifusky/README.md

 <li> 📸 Photography </li>
 </ul>

-Despite being multi-talented, I do it mostly just for the fun of it! 💜
+Despite being multi-talented, I do it mostly just for the fun of it!
+Currently focused on learning Vue.js and JavaScript for the time being! 💜